Your Credit Score

 You can talk to us over the phone or in branch by contacting us here.

-Back to the topThe legal side of buying and selling a property can be carried out by either a solicitor or licensed conveyancer.
-For simplicity, we will refer to both of these as conveyancer.
+Back to the topEither a solicitor or licensed conveyancer can carry out the legal side of buying and selling a property.
+For simplicity, we'll refer to both of these as conveyancer.

 They’ll check who owns the property you want to buy, what’s included in the sale, and whether there are any clauses in the property’s deeds you or your lender need to be aware of.
 In Scotland your solicitor will also put in your offer and negotiate for you.